Justin-Kwan/bit-image/readme.md

 I wrote a seperate micro-service (CAS, Central Auth Service) a few years back and thought it'd be cool to integrate.
 CAS handles storing user state for sign-ups and logins as well as generating and validating tokens.

+In production, HTTPS is much more secure, and should be strongly considered over HTTP when sending tokens and credentials.

 - https://github.com/Justin-Kwan/CAS

 ![Image description](docs/architecture/authorization.png)